-If you need to drive someone else’s car every now and then – say your partner’s car – it might be a good idea to add your name to their policy.
+If you need to drive someone else’s car every now and then – say another family member’s car – it might be a good idea to add your name to their policy.
 This will give you the same level of cover as the main driver.

 The main driver on a policy must be the person that drives the car most of the time; as a named driver, you should only be using the car occasionally.